jackmarchant1/StreetSupport/README.md

 - **Unique Codes for Homeless Individuals:** Each homeless person receives a short, randomized code, allowing them to garner support without needing a mobile device.

-- **Simple Donation Process for Supporters:** Supporters can enter the provided code on our dedicated website, donating through popular payment platforms like Apple Pay, Google Pay, and PayPal.
+- **Simple Donation Process for Supporters:** Supporters can enter the provided code on the dedicated website, donating through popular payment platforms like Apple Pay, Google Pay, and PayPal.

 - **Integration with Partnering Charity:** Collaborative effort with a charitable organization that helps distribute unique codes and corresponding debit cards to homeless beneficiaries.
 These cards offer an avenue for beneficiaries to utilize received funds.